Binghamton-CS140-B1-Fall-2018/lab01/README.md

 Once you have finished the lab (before midnight tonight) please do a

-`git commit --allow-empty -m "Finshed lab01"`
+`git commit --allow-empty -am "Finshed lab01"`

 The `--allow-empty` flag allows you to commit and add a new commit comment even if there are no changes to the code itself.
 Once you have done your final commit, run the command: